Las Vegas shooting: Remembering the fallen

 Denise Burditus

-Denise Burditus, a 32-year-old mother of two and soon-to-be grandmother from West Virginia, passed away in the arms of her husband, Tony.
+Denise Burditus, a 50-year-old mother of two and soon-to-be grandmother from West Virginia, died in the arms of her husband, Tony.

 "Denise passed in my arms.
-I LOVE YOU BABE."" her husband wrote on social media, according to MetroNews, a radio station in West Virginia.
+I LOVE YOU BABE." her husband of 32 years wrote on social media, according to MetroNews, a radio station in West Virginia.

-Just hours before the attack, Burditus posted a picture on social media from the festival, showing herself and her husband smiling as they stood in front of the stage.
+Just hours before the attack, Burditus posted a photo from the festival on social media, showing herself and her husband smiling as they stood in front of the stage.
 It was the second time the couple attended the festival.

 Lisa Romero-Muniz

-Lisa Romero-Muniz, 48, a beloved high school secretary and advocate for students from New Mexico.
-She was described as an "incredible loving and sincere friend, mentor and advocate for students” by the Gallup-McKinley County Public Schools interim superintendent.
+Lisa Romero-Muniz, 48, was a beloved high school secretary and advocate for students from New Mexico.
+She was described as an "incredible loving and sincere friend, mentor and advocate for students” by the Gallup-McKinley County Public Schools' interim superintendent.

 Sonny Melton

-The 29-year-old from Big Sandy, Tenn., died protecting his wife when the gunman unleashed a hail of bullets, his family told Fox affiliate WZTV.
+The 29-year-old from Big Sandy, Tenn., died protecting his wife when the gunman unleashed a hail of bullets, his family told Fox affiliate WZTV-TV.

 "At this point, I'm in complete disbelief and despair," the man's wife, Heather Gulish Melton, told the station in a statement Monday.
 "I don't know what to say.
 Sonny was the most kind-hearted, loving man I have ever met.
 He saved my life and lost his."